UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 ## Brief Explanation

-- The `Docker` branch extends the `main` branch to enable this application to run in Docker containers.
+- The `Docker` branch extends the `master` branch to enable this application to run in Docker containers.
-- There are two main changes compared to the `main` branch: a new `Dockerfile` in the root folder and a modified `context.xml`.
+- There are two main changes compared to the `master` branch: a new `Dockerfile` in the root folder and a modified `context.xml`.

 ### Dockerfile
 - This file provides instructions to the Docker engine on how to package the application into a docker image;